Matrix-jailer/Termux-Guide/README.md

 Since Termux supports bash commands, user can run pwd to print current working directory.

+### Termux Commands

+> Let's talk about basic commands of termux
+> You will get the complete idea about termux

 ```
 •Learn all Termux Basic to Advanced Commands